peterducai/etcd-tools/best_practices_book.md

 ETCD which is running on masters is key-value database that holds all data and objects of cluster.
 Any performance issues (timeouts, delays) can lead to unstable cluster.

+## ETCD object count

+ETCD hosted on average storage will usually have performance problems when there is more than ~8k of any of objects (like secrets, deployments, replicasets, etc..)

 ## Namespaces